Chevron Corporation

 What are the main risks of holding CVX?

-Based on the provided information, here are the key risks of holding CVX stock, ordered by importance:
+Of course.
+As a risk management analyst, here are the key risks of holding Chevron (CVX) stock, ordered by importance.

 What is the price forecast for CVX in 2026?

-Of course.
-Based on the provided financial data and current market context, here is a professional forecast for Chevron (CVX) stock performance through 2026.
+Based on the current valuation and market dynamics, here is a forecast for Chevron (CVX) through 2026.